appellj/nuntius-bot/README.md

 ```

 ### Query in the DB
-Except for the CRUD layer, sometime you need to look for items.
+Except for the CRUD layer, sometimes you need to look for items.
 Have a look at
 on the code:
 ```php
 <?php